 Wahl Dog Lithium-Ion Pro

 In case you want to go easier with the money spending and respect an extremely long battery life, this model is awesome.
-It also works as one of the best clippers for toy poodles too.
+It also works as one of the best poodle clippers too.

 First, let’s get to the two most important things except the lower price: